Planning-nl/vugel-docs/docs/README.md

 ::: tip Note
 Notice that the contents are pre-rendered to an 'intermediate' texture with the dimensions of this element.
-This means that if the `grayscale` element receives no width or height, nothing will be visible!
+This means that if the node has no width or height, nothing will be visible!
 :::

 ### [`rounded`](https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/effects/Rounded.ts)